 Children today face a rapidly changing world full of new ideas and technology.
 We update our programs regularly to reflect changes in the world and in our community.
 At LSM, your child will experience a synergy of the Montessori philosophy within a modern, innovative early learning Curriculum and creatively designed classrooms.

 The Montessori Method

 Maria Montessori was, in many ways, ahead of her time.
-Born in the town of Chiaravalle, Italy in l870, she became the first female physician in Italy in l896.
+Born in the town of Chiaravalle, Italy in 1870, she became the first female physician in Italy in 1896.
 Her clinical observations led her to analyze how children learn, how they build themselves from what they find in their immediate environment.
-The Montessori Method of education is based on Montessori’s scientific observations.
+The Montessori Method of learning is based on Montessori’s scientific observations.

 The essence of Montessori's discovery was that a child between the ages of 0 and 6 learns in a different way altogether.
 He/she absorbs skills and concepts from his/her world and actually incorporates them into his/her being.
 The best example we can relate to as adults is language.
 Our mother tongue is literally a part of us.
 We cannot forget it, or remember learning it or imagine never knowing it.
 Whatever a child learns at this important age, be it math, courteous behavior, or the musical scale, becomes a part of him/her not to be forgotten.

 Dr. Maria Montessori felt that the goal of early childhood education should be to create a learning environment “to cultivate the child’s own natural desire to learn”.
 Montessori instructors lead children to ask questions, think for themselves, explore, investigate, and discover.
 Their ultimate objective is to help their children to learn independently and retain the curiosity, creativity, and intelligence with which they were born.
 A vast collection of unique ‘didactic’ or self-correcting learning materials meticulously designed according to official Montessori specifications is a cornerstone of this method.

 Montessori’s dynamic theories include such revolutionary premises as: